weissrafael/empty-react-project/README.md

 In order to run the app locally, you need to have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed on your machine.
 Then you will need to install the dependencies by running the following command in the project directory:
-## Login

-type any email that starts with an integer from 1 to 10, that will be your user id! example: 3bram@bunq.com

-1 - ali
-2 - andre
-3 - bram
-4 - hilco
-5 - jesper
-6 - jordy
-7 - mdemaa
-8 - nick
-9 - sonnya
-10 - wessel

 ### `yarn install`

-## Available Scripts

 In the project directory, you can run: